 - You can boil your own chicken and use it and the broth.

 - May add a dollop of sour cream if you like.

-- Be careful when cutting the jalapeno, I recommend using gloves; they can burn your hands.
+- Be careful when cutting the jalapeño.
+I recommend using gloves; they can burn your hands.

-I do not like the store bought taco shells, they just crumble when you take your first bite, shoot you should just call it taco salad with them.
+I do not like the store-bought taco shells, they just crumble when you take your first bite, shoot you should just call it taco salad with them.
 I like the flour tortillas, which they call soft taco.
 If you like the crunchy shells feel free to use them.
-Let's make some Beef Tacos for dinner tonight.
+Let's make some beef tacos for dinner tonight.

 - 1 pound ground beef

 - 1 package taco seasoning mix

 - Cheese, shredded (your favorite, I like Colby Jack Cheese)

 - Follow the directions on taco seasoning package.

 - Heat the flour tortillas in a skillet.